theminstack/snippets/README.md

 - [sorted-list](sorted-list) - Always sorted list with binary searching.
 - [subject](subject) - Values you can subscribe to.
 - [subject-selector](subject-selector) - Computed values you can subscribe to.
-- [throttle](throttle) - Execute as fast as possible, but no faster.
+- [throttled](throttled) - Execute as fast as possible, but no faster.
 - [to-array](to-array) - Coerce a value to an array.

 ## The case for copying